Welcome to our updated NitroPack review.

 - Browser caching – saves certain static resources on a visitor’s local computer so that they don’t need to download those resources on every page load.

-NitroPack also includes smart features like cache invalidation and preloading, which helps you make sure that as many visitors as possible are being served cached versions of your content.
+NitroPack also includes smart features like cache invalidation, which helps you make sure that as many visitors as possible are being served cached versions of your content.
+There’s also a cache warmup feature.

 Content delivery network (CDN)

-This CDN is a big part of what explains how my test site was over 3X faster with NitroPack in the Mumbai, India test.
+This CDN is a big part of what explains how my test site was so much faster in other locations across the globe.

 NitroPack’s CDN is powered by Amazon CloudFront and automatically built into the service.